kubeshop/testkube/contrib/executor/jmeterd/README.md

 ## Intro

-It's basic JMeterd executor able to run simple JMeter scenarios in distributed environments.
+It's basic Distributed JMeter executor which is able to run simple JMeter scenarios in distributed environments.
 Please define your JMeter file as file (string, or git file).

-**Before Getting into Jmeterd executor we need to learn about the Jmeter Executor**

 ## Plugins